rwrozelle/audio-media-player/README.md

 # ESPHome - Audio Media Player
 ## Install Version: ESPHome-2024.12.4, Core: 2025.2.0, ADF 2.7
 This is the ADF 2.7 version.
 It does not use i2s_audio because it is still using legacy driver while this code is using new i2s driver.
+Lots of refactoring in this branch.
+Removed Join/Unjoin, I'm not using it and not testing it, so removing it.
+New optional variable: adf_pipeline_type
+* SIMPLE (default) - single pipeline http reader, decoder, is2 writer
+* COMPLEX - 3 pipelines that downmix any announcements into output.

 * https://github.com/rwrozelle/core
 * * /homeassistant/components/esphome - required
 * * /homeassistant/components/jellyfin - optional to be able to play artists and albums from a jellyfin server